 6. Floating Shelves

-Place floating shelves above your desk or bed to create extra space for books, plants, or photos.
+You can also place floating shelves above your desk or bed to create extra space for books, plants, or photos.
 They’re versatile and can fit in tight spots where regular furniture won’t.

 7. Area Rugs